kaimitai/FaxIScripts/docs/doc.md

 ## Assembly file contents

-The generated assmebly files produce four sections.
+The generated assembly files produce four sections.
 Defines, strings, shops and iscript - which is the actual code.

 ### [defines]